-(1) to assist with the interpretation of the Landslip Risk NRS provisions of the LEP.
+(a) to assist with the interpretation of the Landslip Risk NRS provisions of the LEP.

 - (1) This mapping represents steep slopes greater than 18 degrees or (33% grade).
 These steeper lands may be susceptible to mass movement and higher levels of erosion. - (2) Data for this NRS mapping was supplied by the Department of Planning and Environment from its Far North Coast Regional Strategy.
-The data was used as an NRM overlay because there wasn't enough confidence in its accuracy to include it within an Environmental E Zone such as Zone E3 Environmental Conservation. - (3) Clause 6.7 of the Richmond Valley LEP 2012 requires consideration of: - Ø measures to avoid, minimise or mitigation the risk of landslide as a result of the development; and/or - Ø how waste water, stormwater and drainage will be managed.
+The data was used as an NRM overlay because there wasn't enough confidence in its accuracy to include it within an Environmental E Zone such as Zone E3 Environmental Conservation. - (3) Clause 6.7 of the Richmond Valley LEP 2012 requires consideration of: - measures to avoid, minimise or mitigation the risk of landslide as a result of the development; and/or - how waste water, stormwater and drainage will be managed.

 Development on steep lands requires consideration of geomorphic conditions (mass movement and erosion), as well as an assessment of scenic amenity.

 Mitigation measures that could be employed-

-Ø Minimise vegetation removal.

-- Ø Rehabilitate exposed slopes with native vegetation, especially using plants with large root systems. - Ø Avoid cutting into steep slopes, especially at the base of the slope. - Ø Avoid siting heavy loads at the top of steep slopes. - Ø Stormwater drainage will need to be dispersed, or contained within protective drainage lines. - Ø Minimise water infiltration into steep slopes where it can weaken ground stability and cause mass movement.
+- Minimise vegetation removal. - Rehabilitate exposed slopes with native vegetation, especially using plants with large root systems. - Avoid cutting into steep slopes, especially at the base of the slope. - Avoid siting heavy loads at the top of steep slopes. - Stormwater drainage will need to be dispersed, or contained within protective drainage lines. - Minimise water infiltration into steep slopes where it can weaken ground stability and cause mass movement.

-Extract f from Richmond Valley Local Environmental Plan 2012 Clause 6 6.7 Landslide risk (1) The objectives of this clause are to ensure that development on land susceptible to landslide: ( (a) matches the underlying geotechnical conditions of the land, and ( (c) does not endanger life or property (2) This clause applies to land identified as "Landslide risk" on the Landslide Risk Map.
-(3) Before determining a development application for development on land to which this clause applies, t the consent authority must consider the following matters to decide whether or not the development t takes into account the risk of landslide: ( (a) She layout, including access, (b) the development's design and construction methods ( (c) the amount of cut and fill that will be required for the development. ( (d) waste water management, stormwater and drainage across the land, ( (e) the geotechnical constraints of the site, ( (f) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development.
+Clause 6.7 Landslide risk

+- (1) The objectives of this clause are to ensure that development on land susceptible to landslide: - (a) matches the underlying geotechnical conditions of the land, and - (b) is restricted on unsuitable land, and - (c) does not endanger life or property. - (2) This clause applies to land identified as "Landslide risk" on the Landslide Risk Map. - (3) Before determining a development application for development on land to which this clause applies, the consent authority must consider the following matters to decide whether or not the development takes into account the risk of landslide: - (a) site layout, including access, - (b) the development's design and construction methods, - (c) the amount of cut and fill that will be required for the development, - (d) waste water management, stormwater and drainage across the land, - (e) the geotechnical constraints of the site,